 They recommend storage in a dry and airy place and if you decide to use a holder, use an open-air holder.
 The pack has no plastic and is glue-free; it is suitable for compost.
 The bristles, however, have to be removed before you use the handle for compost.
 The company says the extracted bristles are not waste as they can recycle them.
 This product also has cruelty-free and FSC certifications to prove its ethicality.

 This 4-pack toothbrush kit comes with a bamboo travel case.
 The travel case has holes at the top and bottom to allow unrestricted airflow, so there's no odor or molding.
 It can only hold one brush at a time.
-The other item in the kit is a jar of charcoal and mint-infused bamboo fiber dental floss.
+The other item in the kit is a jar of activated charcoal and mint-infused bamboo fiber dental floss.
 The jar has a cutter at the top that makes getting out the floss stress-free.

 To make sure you can distinguish the brushes, they mark them with a unique number of leaf symbols.
 The bamboo charcoal fiber bristle is soft and has no BPA.

 This brush comes in individual Kraft paper packages, perfect for travel or if you are trying out a bamboo toothbrush for the first time.
-The bristles are made of BPA-free nylon and have a slightly wavy surface.
+The brush heads bristles are made of BPA-free nylon and have a slightly wavy surface.
 They color-code the product to signify bristle hardness.
 The black and white brush has medium hardness while the grey brush is soft.

 You can use and store the toothbrush the same way you use the plastic kind.
 Since the color of bamboo is always the same, they color the lower part of the toothbrush.
 This helps with identification if the entire family uses the product.